Much has been said about structures that facilitate effective collaboration at work.

 - Break free

 Now, all of these techniques work considering the other person is reasonable.
 But what if they are unreasonable?
-It reminds me of a situation where I was held hostage to a conflict a year ago although I wanted to break free.
-These are situations when you need outside intervention to help you break free.
+In these situations, you need outside intervention to help you break free.

-So why go through conflict management training or awareness programs?
+Some companies have conflict management training and awareness programs to help employees better resolve issue with their colleagues.
+How does it help?
 If you and I get into a conflict, and if we’re able to resolve it, we’re going to have a much more resilient relationship.
 We’re also going to feel closer, collaborate better as we went through something onerous and we’re able to amicably get on the other side of that.